-1. Matrix Summary: This excel spreadsheet includes the names of all committee members and is an accumulation of each committee members scores for each candidate.
+- 1. Matrix Summary: This excel spreadsheet includes the names of all committee members and is an accumulation of each committee members scores for each candidate.
 It also includes a column for Veterans Preference.
-Please indicate Yes or No in the appropriate column based on the applicant's answer to the question.
-2. Screening Matrix: This form lists the minimum and preferred requirements with suggested scoring.
+Please indicate Yes or No in the appropriate column based on the applicant's answer to the question. - 2.
+Screening Matrix: Lists the minimum and preferred requirements with suggested scoring.
 The committee is able to revise the matrix and submit to the Employment Coordinator for approval prior to reviewing applications.
-It also includes a column for Veterans Preference.

-Ensure the documentation provides rationales for search committee decisions and recommendations.
-This can be documented a note on the screening matrix (e.g., "Does not have required education").
+Ensure documentation provides rationales for search committee decisions and recommendations.
+This can be documented in the Notes column (e.g., "Does not have required education").
 Notes should indicate specific job-related reasons for selection or non-selection.

-- 3. Employment Reference Check: At least 2 professional references are required for the finalist.
-At minimum, all 10 questions must be asked.
+3. Employment Reference Check: At least 2 professional references are required for the finalist and 1 must be from a previous or current supervisor.
+All 10 questions must be asked.
 Additional job specific questions may be necessary.
-List any additional questions and answers. - 4.
-Collaborator How-To: Included to help the committee navigate the online application site. - \\ Ensure all applicants are evaluated on the basis of the pre-established criteria related to the position.
-Avoid comments either orally or in notes that are not job related.
+List any additional questions and answers.